CER-REC/conditions/app/components/RegionConditionSummary/RegionConditionChart/README.md

 ## Requirements

-* [] Bars should be ordered the same as the Legend
+* [X] Bar width should be scaled depending on number of bars shown
+* [X] No bars should be visible if no data

 ## Interaction Requirements